tomvalk/RemoteGUI-Releases/README.md

 <p>

 ### Requirements
 - Android 5.0 or higher
 - iOS 12.1 or higher
+- Windows 10 Build 1903 or higher for UWP
 <br/><br/>
 - It's recommended to use the latest G&D firmware in order to use all available functions and features
 - The G&D firmware expansion IP-Control-API togehther with an activated Remote-Control-Port: